 How to plan: open or reinvest in IRA for 2012 and also transfer an existing IRA into Roth.
-Such conversion will help you trim down higher tax rate during your retirement days (than what you have to pay now).
-For those that were planning to go ahead with conversion plans this is the right time to take the call.
-If the conversion is done before the Bush tax laws expire then you won’t be required to pay more than 35% on the upturn, which by the year end can go up much higher than what is anticipated.
+Such conversion will help you trim down a higher tax rate during your retirement days (than what you have to pay now).
+For those that were planning to go ahead with conversion plans, this is the right time to take the call.
+If the conversion is done before the Bush tax laws expire then you won’t be required to pay more than 35% on the upturn, which by the year-end can go up much higher than what is anticipated.

 Home selling: Not a very good idea

 Filing challenge: If you are happy to have earned much after selling off your house then wait, your profit might as well come under taxable charges.
-For single home sellers anything above $250,000 will be taxable.
-For married couples the same rule applies on a marginal amount of $500,000.
+For single home sellers, anything above $250,000 will be taxable.
+For married couples, the same rule applies to a marginal amount of $500,000.

 Wondering what happens if you sell your house at an under-rated price?
-You will be considered unlucky, simply because you can’t file for tax-return on the initial amount / cost of your residence.
-However if you lent your house out on a mortgage and the contract period was cut short by reconstruction/ restoration purpose then you might as well get a tax-break.
-Such deals are also applicable on conditions such as short-notice sale or when losing your home to foreclosure.
+You will be considered unlucky, simply because you can’t file for tax-return on the initial amount/cost of your residence.
+However, if you lent your house out on a mortgage and the contract period was cut short by reconstruction/ restoration purpose then you might as well get a tax break.
+Such deals are also applicable to conditions such as a short-notice sale or when losing your home to foreclosure.
 This type of tax-breaks means liberation from paying due debts.

 Should you buy a home in 2012?

 How to plan: This tax-break plan closes this year 2012.
 So in case you want a tax break, then better not waste time.